 Required Minimum Level of Experience: Some - up to 4 years

-Required Specific Experience: At the time of employment completion of at least one year of college with liberal arts coursework is required.
-Experience working with adolescents in some capacity, e.g. tutoring, camp counselor, after-school program or an equivalent type of experience is required.
-Involvement in the literary or graphic arts, such as study in creative writing or graphic design courses, participation in theater arts groups, journalism experience, or performing arts expertise is also required.
+Required Specific Experience: Experience working with adolescents in a tutoring, camp counselor, after-school program or an equivalent type of experience is required.
+Involvement in the literary arts, such as study in creative writing or graphic design courses, participation in theater arts groups, journalism experience, or performing arts expertise is also required.

 Preferred Minimum Level of Experience: Some - up to 4 years

 Preferred Specific Experience: Supervision of adolescents in a residential program is preferred, as is experience with instructional responsibilities in an academic program for adolescents.
 Previous experience with the Young Writers Workshop is also preferred.